The Dodd-Frank Act Enabling SEC Whistleblowers & CFTC Whistleblowers - Brown, LLC

 The Dodd-Frank Act Wall Street Reform and Consumer Protection Act (“Dodd-Frank”) is landmark legislation enacted on July 21, 2010, in response to the 2008 financial crisis to try avoid other economic collapses by incentivizing whistleblowers to come forward with information and imposing more stringent industry regulations.
 In the aftermath of the Great Recession, the law overhauled financial regulations, affecting all federal financial regulatory agencies and nearly every aspect of the nation’s financial services industry.

 The 2008 financial crisis, which was caused by a variety of factors, including excessive risk-taking by banks and other financial institutions, left millions of Americans unemployed and put the country in trillions of dollars’ worth of debt.
-The Dodd-Frank Act was enacted to avert another financial crisis by strengthening the financial system, protecting consumers from unfair financial practices and providing whistleblower awards of up to 30% for individuals who come forward with inside information about unlawful practices.
+The Dodd-Frank Act whistleblower program was enacted to avert another financial crisis by strengthening the financial system, protecting consumers from unfair financial practices and providing whistleblower awards of up to 30% for individuals who come forward with inside information about unlawful practices.

 The Dodd-Frank Act and Whistleblower Programs